aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/590_cicd-app/sample-app.md

 **Note that**:

-* The pods are depoyed to a 100.64.x.x. address.
+* The pods are deployed to a 100.64.x.x. address.
 * The service is exposing port 80.
 * The deployment is referencing a private ECR repository belonging to your account. (see the IMAGES section of thr deployment output)